elliotastern/sternclean/README.md

 For example, you can change column types, impute one set of columns' NAs with a set value, impute another set of columns' NAs with a group mean, and impute another set of columns' infinite values with another set value in a few lines of clean code

-Here is the Order of operations under the hood:
+Here is the order of operations under the hood:

 -   Change the types
 -   Remove columns